matt-needle/qgis-select_matching_features/README.md

   - To reactivate the tool in this case, the <kbd>Deactivate Selection Tool</kbd> button must be clicked followed by the <kbd>Activate Selection Tool</kbd> button
   - This bug will be addressed in the next version
 - If the target layer has an active edit session filtering will not be applied.
 This is normal QGIS behaviour but there is no indication from the tool why the filter failed.
-  - This will be addressed in the next version with a message to indicate why the filter has not beein applied
+  - This will be addressed in the next version with a message to indicate why the filter has not been applied